loco-can/loco-can-hardware/README.md

 The version is software compatible, but uses a 5 Volt supply on the CAN bus connector and is therefore not directly electrically compatible with version 2.0.

-It will not be further developed.
+It will not be furt